An Explicit Construction of Orthogonal Basis in $p$-adic Fields: Construction of Specific Orthogonal Basis

-\begin{remark} We can see from the proof of Theorem \ref{th-2.3} that if we want to drop the unramification assumption in this theorem, then the module will be $\pi$ instead of $p$.
-However, it is not easy to find a uniformizer of an extension field in general.
+\begin{remark} We can see from the proof of Theorem \ref{th-2.3} that if we want to drop the unramifiedness assumption in this theorem, then the modulus will be $\pi$ instead of $p$.
+However, finding a uniformizer requires additional computation.
 Hence we do not use this stronger result. \end{remark}

 \begin{corollary} Let $K=\mathbb{Q}_p(\theta)$ be an unramified extension field of degree $n$ over $\mathbb{Q}_p$ with $\left|\theta\right|=1$.
 Let $G$ be the minimal polynomial of $\overline\theta$ over $\mathbb{F}_p$.
 If $\deg(G)=m$, then $1,\theta,\theta^2,\dots,\theta^{m-1}$ is an orthogonal basis of $V$ over $\mathbb{Q}_p$, where $V$ is the vector space generated by $1,\theta,\theta^2,\dots,\theta^{m-1}$ over $\mathbb{Q}_p$. \begin{proof} Similar to Theorem \ref{th-2.3}. \end{proof} \end{corollary}